dokku/dokku/docs/getting-started/install/dreamhost.md

 source openrc.sh # Set the environment variables for DreamHost Cloud
 ```

-This allows openstack client to connect to DreamHost API endpoints.
+This allows OpenStack client to connect to DreamHost API endpoints.
 The command below creates a new server instance named `my-dokku-instance`
 based on Ubuntu 14.04, with 2GB RAM and 1CPU (the flavor called
-`supersonic`), opening network port access to http and ssh (the
+`supersonic`), opening network port access to HTTP and SSH (the
 `default` security group), and the name of the chosen SSH key.
 This
 key will be automatically added to the new server in the
 `authorized_keys` for the default SSH user (`ubuntu`), and it will